 On its own, a heat pump will begin to have trouble operating efficiently in temperatures below 30°F.

 But it’s not as if heat pump manufacturers don’t know this.
 Depending on the type of heat pump you own, there are a couple of features that eliminate this concern.

 When the weather starts dropping, most heat pumps will activate their auxiliary heating mode.
 This is a mode of backup heating that will help pick up the slack.
 The process is seamless, so you won’t even notice when it turns on.

 However, it’s important to note that this is different than emergency heating.
-Auxiliary heating uses a secondary form of heating, often in the form for electrical heating strips, to supplement the heat pump’s heat.
+Auxiliary heating uses a secondary form of heating, often in the form of electrical heating strips, to supplement the heat pump’s heat.
 Emergency heating, on the other hand, is a backup that’s intended for when the heat pump fails to operate.

 Don’t make the mistake of switching on the emergency heating when it gets too cold!
 The auxiliary heating will turn on automatically when it’s needed.

 Second Line of Defense: Mitsubishi Hyper-Heating